JThomas404/saa-certification/README.md

     <img src="images/aws-certified-solutions-architect-associate.png" alt="AWS SAA Badge" style="width: 25%;" />
 </div>

 ---

 ### A Huge Thank You to Adrian Cantril

 A special thank you goes to **Adrian Cantril**.
-His course and AWS project labs played an indelible role in helping me pass the AWS Certified Solutions Architect - Associate exam.
+His course and AWS project labs played an indelible role in helping me pass this exam.
 Adrian’s content was instrumental in building my understanding of AWS and guiding me through complex topics with hands-on labs.
 I highly recommend his work to anyone pursuing this certification.

 You can find his repository and additional resources here: [Adrian Cantril's GitHub](https://github.com/acantril).

 ---

-## Exam Preparation

-I documented my journey toward the AWS Certified Solutions Architect certification.
-You can find the full details of my exam preparation, lessons learned, and challenges faced in the following [AWS Solutions Architect Exam Preparation](AWS-Solutions-Architect-Exam-Preparation.md).

----

 ## About This Project

 The **AWS Solutions Architect - Associate** certification validates your ability to design and implement distributed systems on AWS.
-The goal of this project is to document all the steps, from setting up AWS environments to deploying applications, while learning how AWS works in real-world scenarios.
+For a more in-depth look at the specific steps and findings of the project, refer to the **[Project Documentation](project_documentation.md)**, which outlines the entire process and key learnings in detail.
+Additionally, the **[Challenges](challenges.md)** page provides a summary of the challenges I encountered, along with how I resolved them and the skills I gained through overcoming those obstacles.

 ---